 These are just a few of the stories from those we have helped over the last year:

-The Stress of Mental Health Issues and Travel
+The Stress of Mental Health Issues and Homelessness

 Compassionate Assistance and Visiting Brits in the Bay Area

 There are a number of Brits in the Bay Area in their golden years living on their own.
 This can be a time that is one of great enjoyment when surrounded by family and friends.
-For those with less of a support system, they can fall through the cracks and become very lonely and depressed.
-In two separate cases, the BBS was made aware of two women, living on their own, one her 70’s and the other in her 80’s.
+For those with less of a support system, they can fall through the cracks and become isolated and depressed.

 The BBS has a special relationship with the British Consulate-General in both San Francisco and Los Angeles.Read More